ibm-cloud-docs/pattern-resiliency-powerha-grs/overview.md

 This pattern assumes:
 - PowerVS instances are provisioned in supported regions for GRS
-- PIBM Flashsystem Storage volumes are used for application data
+- IBM Flashsystem Storage volumes are used for application data
 - PowerHA SystemMirror version compatible with PowerVS is installed and licensed
 - GRS is configured between the selected PowerVS locations
 - Network connectivity and security requirements are in place prior to deployment